emmapa/proximity_kit/PK_MUV/README.md

 # PK_MUV

-This page contains the description of the PK_MUV kit and the instructions to use it.
+This page contains the description of the PK_MUV kit and the instructions to use it.<br>
 In the Repo you also find:
 * blocks diagram
 * digital files to reproduce it, Eagle file and png files